-N Nonpublic School Students Not Receiving Services: This code must be used for all nonpublic students, including home-schooled, who have been evaluated and have had their eligibility determined to either receive or not receive special education services.
+Nonpublic School Students Not Receiving Services: This code must be used for all nonpublic students, including home-schooled, who have been evaluated and have had their eligibility determined to either receive or not receive special education services.
 The Reason for Not Receiving Services must be entered.

-Students that are withdrawn from the public school district to receive their education in a home or private/parochial setting, and whose parents decline the special education services they are eligible to receive from the public school district (IEP and ISP), should have a Fund N Student Approval record created.
+Create a Fund Code N Student Approval record for students who are withdrawn from the public school district to receive their education in a home or private/parochial setting and whose parents decline the special education services they are eligible to receive from the public school district (IEP and ISP).